Skip to content ↓

 Roles and Responsibilities

-Our School Governors
+Our School LAB members

-• Parent governors who have a child in school at the time of their election, and are elected by the parents with children at the school;
+• Parent governors who have a child in school at the time of their election, and are elected by the parents with children at the school.

 • Staff governors who are members of staff at the school and are elected by their colleagues;